NP: Women and Men's Health (Revision 10)

 Students learn to provide primary health care, including clinical services, to women, men, and sexual minorities.
 Low-risk prenatal and postpartum care is also covered.
 Students will also learn about wellness counseling for healthy women and men, management of acute and chronic gender-specific conditions, and referral of conditions requiring management by other health professionals or resources.
 Health promotion and illness prevention is emphasized throughout.
 Students will also consider community implications related to the health of women, men and sexual minorities.
 Students examine trends and issues in the health of men, women, including those within specific cultures and subcultures, and explore evidence-based health care resources.

 Students complete a minimum of 140 hours of clinical practice focusing on the health of women.
 You are required to have a successful clinical evaluation in order to achieve a passing grade; additional hours over and above 140 may be required in order to achieve course objectives.
-By the end of your NURS 522 practicum you must have logged a minimum of 60 hours in providing health care to women, the remaining 80 hours may be obtained in care of clients in other life stages.
+You are encouraged to use the clinical hours in NURS 522 to focus on the care of female clients..
 By the end of NURS 530 you must have logged a total of at least 100 hours of clinical practice in the care of female clients.
 The provision of clinical services to men will be included in N526.

 After completing this course, students should be able to: